siscia/ema/README.md

 ## Thanks

-Thanks to Emanuela Furfaro for being my muse.
+Thanks to Emanuela Furfaro for being my inspiration.